hamasli/coffee-machine-virtual-interface-using-computer-vision/README.md

 ## Contact

-For any inquiries, please contact [hamasaliraja@gmail.com] EOL
+For any inquiries, please contact [hamasaliraja@gmail.com].

+This project is licensed under the MIT License.